Vimtoooo/HTML_Fundamentals/README.md

 ### Divisions:

 Imagine that you would like to split you webpage into segmented blocks to organize your content.
 In HTML, you can use the `<div>` to group elements together.
-The `<div>` tags are handy for creating layouts and separating sections.
+The `<div>` (division) tags are handy for creating layouts and separating sections.
 Here's the basic syntax:

 #### Basic Syntax: